Foster scanner: Typical use

 The Foster scanner was used in a number of post-World War II counterbattery radar systems, the first examples reaching service in the late 1950s and early 1960s.
 In these systems the scanner was mounted horizontally, in order to produce a signal that scanned back and forth horizontally in front of the radar set.
 Typical horizontal scanning ranges were between 40 and 50 degrees, with a 1 degree beamwidth.

 In typical systems, the scanner would be mounted so that it could be quickly pointed at two different vertical angles.
 This could be accomplished by moving the main antenna reflector behind the scanner, or through a variety of electronic means.
 The system would rapidly switch the scanner between these two angles, while the scanner itself continued to deflect the signal left and right.
 The location of the shell horizontally was revealed by the timing of the returned signal compared to the rotation of the scanner at that instant.
 Using traditional pulse timing methods the range of the shell could be determined at the same instant.
 Simple trigonometry using the range and the known fixed vertical angle of the beam revealed the shell's vertical location.
 The time it took to cross one beam and then the other revealed the shell's speed.

-Early systems included the US AN/MPQ-4, which used lobe switching to switch between two angles about 35 mils apart (about 2 degrees).
+Early systems included the US AN/MPQ-4, which used lobe switching to switch between two vertical angles about 35 mils apart (about 2 degrees).
 Reflected signals were displayed on two B-scopes.
 Measurements from the B-scopes were copied into a ballistic calculator, which produced the X and Y location of the launcher.
 The UK Green Archer radar used a manual switch to flip between the vertical angles.
 The radar was normally left in the "lower" angle setting, while the operator waited for returns.
 When one was seen the switch was moved to the upper position, and the second return plotted.
 Ballistic calculation was performed by plotting the two points on an X-Y chart paper, and then moving mechanical cursors over the points.
 The rest of the calculation was carried out electronically.